 “Implicit in Plaintiffs’ claims is the unsupportable notion that the affirmative providing of affordable housing is somehow discriminatory merely because it does not provide for sale affordable housing.
 Their claims assume, without any basis in fact or law, that homeownership is somehow always superior to rental.”

-The city’s argument mirrors remarks by Roy Sapa’u, the city’s director of development services, in a Sept.
+The city’s argument mirrors the remarks of Roy Sapa’u, the city’s director of development services, in a Sept.
 2021 interview with The Coast News, explaining the city’s affordable housing agreements were drafted based on the city attorney’s “interpretation” of applicable housing laws.

 But even if the city’s interpretation of the law allows for both the rental and sale of affordable units, the number of low-income buyers who successfully purchased affordable homes in Encinitas is strikingly low.